baudisgroup/oncopubs/README.md

 The data is represented through the [publications portal](http://progenetix.org/publications/) of the Progenetix website.

 To contribute to the extension of this repository minimal data is required.
-PMID, number of samples and technologies should be provided in a Yaml file format.
+PMID, number of samples and information about the technology used should be provided in a Yaml file format.
 Templates can be found under the _incoming_ directory where new files can be uploaded.
 All contributions will be reviewed by our group and then they will be included in our database.